xmarduel/bridge_deal_dds/README.md

 # Installation

 Install all the source in a folder of your choice.
-Set a new environment variable "BRIDGE_DDS" to this installation folder.
+Set a new environment variable "BRIDGE_DEAL_APP" to this installation folder.
 It contains, among others, the folders

 - DDS
-- DDS_WRAPPER
 - DDS_DEAL_APP

-Add the full path of the DDS_WRAPPER folder to your PYTHONPATH environment variable.
+Add the full path of the DDS folder to your PYTHONPATH environment variable.

 From the installation folder, cd to DDS_DEAL_APP and type: